geoelements/gns/paper.md

 # Parallelization and scaling

 The GNS is parallelized to run across multiple GPUs using the PyTorch Distributed Data Parallel (DDP) model.
 The DDP model spawns as many GNS models as the number of GPUs, distributing the dataset across all GPU nodes.
 Consider, our training dataset with 20 simulations, each with 206 time steps of positional data $x_i$, which yields $(206 - 6) \times 20 = 4000$ training trajectories.
 We subtract six position from the GNS training dataset as we utilize five previous velocities, computed from six positions, to predict the next position.
 The 4000 training tajectories are subsequently distributed equally to the four GPUs (1000 training trajectories/GPU).
 Assuming a batch size of 2, each GPU handles 500 trajectories in a batch.
-The loss from the training trajectories are computed as
+The loss from the training trajectories are computed as difference between accelerations of GNS prediction and actual trajectories.

-$$f(\theta) = \frac{1}{n}\sum_{i=1}^n (GNS_\theta(x_t^i) - a_t^i)\,,$$
+$$f(\theta) = \frac{1}{n}\sum_{i=1}^n ((\ddot{x}_t^i)_{GNS} - (\ddot{x}_t^i)_{actual})\,,$$

 where $n$ is the number of particles (nodes) and $\theta$ is the learnable parameter in the GNS.
 In DDP, the gradient $\nabla (f(\theta))$ is computed as the average gradient across all GPUs as shown in \autoref{fig:gns-ddp}.